This post may contain affiliate links. Please see my disclosure to learn more.

 + Wind down the mind.
 In the evenings, I make it a point to wind down my mind.
 I try to do yoga after work to enter a calm state of energy.
 Afterwards, I shower and make myself a cup of tea and spend the evening writing or reading.
 This is the time I also connect with the people I live with.
 I check on my plants and move them around frequently, and I follow a skincare routine.
 I recently discovered The Nue Co.’s supplemental spray called Magnesium Ease, which I massage into my skin to help alleviate muscle tension and to improve my sleep.
 (Fun fact: 80% of Americans are deficient in magnesium!).

 + Get full night’s sleep.
 Lastly, but most importantly, is sleep.
+Sometimes, extra sleep sounds impossible but we can play pretend.
 I value sleep more than I value coffee – which is saying something!
 I make it a point to get at least eight hours of sleep (nine hours is my optimal sleep-time).
 On weekends, I can sleep as long as 12 hours although luckily, I value my mornings too much to oversleep often.
 In our home, we sleep around ten in the evening and wake up when Theo meowls for food at six in the morning.
 I know that many clinicians tend to be night owls due to the nature of our work (late shifts and night shifts are common), but may I suggest abiding by your circadian rhythm?
 I cherish sleep knowing that I am more helpful to others when I sleep well.
 For those who have trouble sleeping, you may find these sleep drops helpful!